emmamrath/pipeline_for_analysing_Nanopore_sequencing_of_infection_DNA/README.md

 * Metaflye_associated_scripts: Scripts to facilitate running Metaflye to assemble contigs from sequencing reads
 * Medaka_associated_scripts: Scripts to facilitate running Medaka to polish contigs assembled from Nanopore reads
 * Prokka_associated_scripts: Scripts to facilites running Prokka to identify bacterial genes in DNA sequences
+* analysis_scripts: Bespoke scripts to aid in analysis of Nanopore-sequenced DNA processing and diagnosis
+* Singularity_containers_v1 : binary files for easy installation

+Please note: This repository is a work-in-progess.

 #### Centrifuge_associated_scripts: Scripts to facilitate running Centrifuge and formatting/analysing Centrifuge output